Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Source catalogs

-\subsubsection{HERG/LERG catalogs}
+\subsubsection{HERG--LERG catalogs}

-\textbf{Best+12} \citep{Best12} presents a sample of 18,286 RL AGN constructed by combining the seventh data release of the Sloan Digital Sky Survey with the National Radio Astronomy Observatory VLA Sky Survey (NVSS) and the Faint Images of the Radio Sky at Twenty centimetres (FIRST) survey.
-Using this sample, the authors label the radio-AGN as HERGs or LERGs by calculating the `excitation index' \citep{Buttiglione10} using measurements from the SDSS spectra.
-We restrict the Best+12 sample used in this work to those that are either HERGs or LERGs (i.e. L=1 or H=1 in the table which is a total of 10,344 objects).
+\textit{Best+12} \citep{Best12} is a sample of 18,286 RL AGNs constructed by combining the seventh data release of the SDSS with the NVSS and FIRST surveys.
+Using this sample, the authors label the radio AGNs as HERGs or LERGs by calculating the ``excitation index'' \citep{Buttiglione10} using measurements from the SDSS spectra.
+We restricted the Best+12 sample used in this work to those that are either HERGs or LERGs (i.e., L=1 or H=1 in the table, which is a total of 10,344 objects).

-\textbf{Ching+17} \citep{Ching17} present a sample of 12,329 radio sources from the Large Area Radio Galaxy Evolution Spectroscopic Survey (LARGESS) that are identified via FIRST and have optical identifications via SDSS, WiggleZ, or Galaxy And Mass Assembly (GAMA).
-Of this sample, 10,856 have reliable spectroscopic redshifts. \cite{Ching17} classify sources as HERGs or LERGs based on measurements of the the [O$_{\mathrm{III}}$] line using similar cutoffs to \cite{Best12}.
-We restrict the Ching+17 sample used in this work to those sources that are either HERGs or LERGs and have a redshift (a total of $\sim$6,700 objects).
+\textit{Ching+17} \citep{Ching17} is a sample of 12,329 radio sources from the Large Area Radio Galaxy Evolution Spectroscopic Survey (LARGESS) that are identified via FIRST and have optical identifications via SDSS, WiggleZ, or Galaxy And Mass Assembly (GAMA).
+Of this sample, 10,856 have reliable spectroscopic redshifts. \cite{Ching17} classify sources as HERGs or LERGs based on measurements of the [O$_{\mathrm{III}}$] line using similar cutoffs to \cite{Best12}.
+We restricted the Ching+17 sample used in this work to those sources that are either HERGs or LERGs and have a redshift (a total of $\sim$6,700 objects).